zio/zio/docs/datatypes/concurrency/index.md

 ## Lock-free Concurrency Model

-As the lock-based concurrency model does not compose and has lots of drawbacks, ZIO uses a _lock-free concurrency model_.
-The magic behind all of ZIO concurrency primitives is that they use CAS (_compare-and-setـ) operation.
+As the lock-oriented programming does not compose and has lots of drawbacks, ZIO uses a _lock-free concurrency model_ which is a variation of non-blocking algorithms.
+The magic behind all of ZIO concurrency primitives is that they use CAS (_compare-and-set_) operation.

 Let's see how the `modify` function of `Ref` is implemented without any locking mechanism: